 The irrepressible city of Newcastle-upon-Tyne anchors England's northeast.
 Set on the mighty River Tyne, this former industrial powerhouse's steep hills are lined with handsome Victorian buildings, and many of its one-time factories and warehouses have been transformed into galleries, museums, bars and entertainment venues.
-Newcastle's nightlife is legendary and revelling in an evening on the tiles here is a quintessential experience.
+Newcastle's nightlife is legendary, and an evening out on the tiles is a quintessential experience.

 Newcastle is also an ideal gateway for escaping into the northeast's utterly wild, starkly beautiful countryside – from the rounded Cheviot Hills to brooding Northumberland National Park and the remote North Pennines.
 Spectacular Hadrian's Wall cuts a lonely path through the landscape, dotted with dramatic fortress ruins that are haunting reminders of the bloody struggle with the Scots to the north, while the region's unspoilt coastline takes in long, desolate beaches, wind-worn castles and tiny, magical islands offshore.